Harvesting excellence: Celebrating the future of primary industries

 The evening’s top award, the prestigious William Gerrish Memorial Award, was awarded to Bachelor of Agricultural Science student Yeun An, who also came second overall for the third-year awards in agriculture.
 The award is made possible by the Gerrish family in memory of Bill Gerrish, who championed an annual prize to recognise an outstanding student in farm management who demonstrates a high level of personal integrity, intellectual curiosity, vision and social conscience.

 Growing up in Auckland, Yeun was on a different career path until a summer internship on a dairy farm sparked a new passion.
-Currently working as a shepherdess on a sheep station in Tasmania, Yeun flew in from Australia to attend the awards and says it’s great to be back in Palmerston North.
+Currently working as a shepherdess on a sheep farm in Tasmania, Yeun flew in from Australia to attend the awards and says it’s great to be back in Palmerston North.

 “I am grateful for the opportunities Massey has given me, as I have learned so much that has helped me in my career.
 I came into this degree wanting to learn about agriculture, so getting these awards has been a nice bonus.”